 Autoresponses can be used to reassure your users that you’ve received their Issue, or provide relevant information based on Issue criteria.

 For example, if you have guaranteed SLAs for certain Issue types (such as inquiries from VIPs, or refund requests) you can send an Autoresponse to those users letting them know that they will receive a response in x amount of time.
-You can automatically tag and assign this Issue to the appropriate Queues or Agents to ensure it is addressed in the expected time frame.
+You can automatically tag and assign this Issue to the appropriate team member, Agent Group, Queue or Bot to ensure it is addressed in the expected time frame.

 You can set up Autoresponses to reply with specific responses depending on the type of Issue.
 You can have those specific responses triggered by specific tags or keywords.